voidfiles/strainer/README.rst

     >>> album_schema.deserialize(input)
     ValidationException: {'artist': ['This field is required']}

-the example has been borrowed from `Marshmallow <https://marshmallow.readthedocs.io/en/latest/>`_
+The example has been borrowed from `Marshmallow <https://marshmallow.readthedocs.io/en/latest/>`_ and tweaked.

 Installation
 ------------